BogdanNP/SupplyChain-Blockchain-Hardhat/README.md

 - It is a base product, the manufacturer inserts its details: product type, production date and expiration date.
 - It is a composed product, depends on other products which were created by a manufacturer.
 In this case the creator of the product must have all the ingredients required in the stock.
 The transformation of the products to create a new one are stored as a `Recipe`.

 This project lets the users to transfer products between them.
-The seller chooses which product they want to sell and to whom they want to sell (they pick the buyer).
-The buyer can see the transfer as waiting and only they can accept or refuse the transfer.
+The seller chooses which product they want to sell and to whom they want to sell to(they pick the buyer).
+Then, the buyer can see the transfer as being in pending and only them can accept or refuse the transfer.

+The key functionality is to trace back any product registered in the system.
+This can be done by searching a product by its barcode (any product created has a unique barcode).
+The system will check its ingredients and search for their details.
+The search will end when a base product is found.

+Other functionality is to block a product which could be contaminated in order to avoid using it in other components.

 User Types:

-- `Admin`
-- `Manufacturer`
-- `Supplier`
-- `Vendor`
+- `Admin`: The autorithy which checks the quality of products and controls the actors of the supply chain.
+- `Manufacturer`: Can create new products.
+- `Supplier`: Buys more products and sells them to other participants.
+- `Vendor`: Sells products in small quantity to the consumer.

-Functionalities:
+## Functionalities:

 - Add User (Admin)
-- Register / Login User
+- Register / Login User (Anybody with a MetaMask account)
-- Add ProductType / Create them at the project init
+- Add ProductType / Created at the project init or can be added by an Admin
-- Add Recipe / Create them at the project init
+- Add Recipe / Created at the project init
-- Add Product
+- Add Product (Manufacturer)
-  - Base Product
+  - Insert base product details
   - Transform other products to create a new one
-- Sell Product
+- Sell Product (Any user)
   - Create Sell Request
   - Accept / Decline
   - Transfer Object
+- Trace Product (Anybody with a MetaMask account)
+- Block Product (Admin)

 Steps: